If you buy something through my links, I may earn a commission (at no extra cost to you).

 Walking that beach is like floating over powdered sugar.
 The sand dusts between your toes, never sticking to your skin, while softly massaging your soles.

 Is it the greatest beach in the world?
 No, probably not.
-I liked a few in Barbados better, but then again I prefer a few amenities for my beach day: a rental chair and umbrella, for one thing.
+I liked a few in Barbados better, but then again I prefer a few amenities for my beach day such as a rental chair and umbrella.
 At Flamenco Beach, you’ll need to bring your own (a cooler of cold drinks and snacks wouldn’t hurt either).
+Regardless, it’s a world class beach!

 The island’s best snorkeling is on Playa Tamarindo, a hop, skip, and jump away from Flamenco.